Trajanolc/simple_contract_checker/crew-governance.md

 3. Track progress through implement → validate → continuity
 4. If scope grows or validation fails: you assess first, then escalate to Mayor only if the change crosses rig boundaries

+**Parallel implementation:** you may dispatch multiple Implementers at once, one per independent sub-task.
+Test Runner does not start until you confirm all Implementers are done.

 **Escalation rule**: scope grew within this rig → switch to `/crew-feature`.
 Scope crossed rig boundaries → notify Mayor.

 ---